DSchaphorstEIT/EITdeliverables/dschaphorst_modisCC_calendar/README.md

 // Start your code here...
 }

+<h2>What I Did</h2>
+This project is developed in an MVVM architecture using coroutine and GSON packages to handle this data.
+I imported the sample JSON and created objects using the GSON package.
+I then created local domain data class to parse the date strings into LocalTimeDate objects to perform the time math onto.
+To display the outputs, I created a recycler view and output the list of strings into the view.

 <h2>Assumptions Made</h2>
 <ul>
  <li> I do not have input validation, but I do have mild null handling.
 It is expected that all JSON